Datlyfe/vibester/README.md

 ![Screenshot](app.png)

-if you wish you contribute to this project or use the library, this road map below that should give you a fair idea on what im planning to implemet next
+If you wish you contribute to this project, this road map below that should give you a fair idea on what im planning to implement next:

 - Playlists